 Background

 Dubai College’s Computer Science Department recently started offering Computer Science at GCSE and A-Level.
 With the expanding department, and a lot of growing interest in the subject, the teachers of the subject are increasingly pressured by various different responsibilities, including keeping lessons engaging and students interested; developing projects and problem sets to teach in ways other than textbook and PowerPoint; and consistently reading students’ code to monitor their progress.
 In the experience of Mr. Mark Wood, the head of the CS department at DC, the third point is often defaulted on, as a lot of energy goes into the other parts of teaching and not much is left for code review.

-As a result, Mr. Wood and his colleagues often lose track of their students’ progress, Of course, tests can be used to gauge progress, but specifically for CS, it would be beneficial for the teachers to see the code that students are writing outside of test/exam conditions—programming is, after all, a large part of the subject.
+As a result, Mr. Wood and his colleagues find it difficult to keep track of their students’ progress, provide feedback on code written by students and collate code written by students iin and out of lessons.

+Of course, tests can be used to gauge progress, but specifically for CS, it would be beneficial for the teachers to see the code that students are writing outside of test/exam conditions—programming is, after all, a large part of the subject.

-I had with Mr. Wood that illuminated many of the problems the department is currently facing in regards to student monitoring.
+I had a lengthy discussion with Mr. Wood that illuminated many of the problems the department is currently facing in regards to student monitoring.
 He told me that he genuinely wants to read students’ code, as he often gives programming tasks to the class for which he would like to observe each individual students’ approach.
 Looking through the code of each student would give a better understanding of each student’s progress, and insight into the effectiveness of certain projects or teaching styles for the cohort as a whole.
 Unfortunately, he explained, this observation often doesn’t happen as it is too time consuming.
 There are a few approaches he has tried, but each is suboptimal and fails in certain ways to match his workflow.

 The first option is to get students to print out all of their code on paper and hand it in, much like perhaps a History essay would be presented.
 This works in getting all the code in one place, however is not optimal for a CS class which is trying to move towards a fully digital atmosphere (and, of course, minimize deforestation).
 Mr. Wood also expressed that he would much prefer digital submission as it is easy for students to lose track of old work in physical form.
 A digital submission method would allow both students and teachers to find work from any point in the year at any time, and access it both at home and school without needing to carry heavy physical books or folders.